Independent affiliate guide — not Bybit. The official exchange sites are bybit.com and bybit.eu.

 Bybit EU vs global: which one applies to you

 If you're trying to sign up for Bybit and you're not sure whether to use bybit.com or bybit.eu — or why there are two referral codes — this is the guide.
-The split isn't a marketing gimmick; it's a regulatory requirement, and picking the wrong platform for your region means your referral code won't apply and, for EEA residents, that you're on a platform you'll soon be moved off anyway.
+The split isn't a marketing gimmick; it's a regulatory requirement, and since MiCA's transition window closed on 1 July 2026 it has real teeth: EEA residents can no longer sign up on the global platform at all.

 The short version: residents of the European Economic Area use bybit.eu with code MICA; everyone else uses the global bybit.com with code WEB3.
 Below is exactly what differs between them and why.